JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-run-tests.md

     }
     ```

-3. Use the IDE's suggestions to create the `androidUnitTest/kotlin` directory:
+3. Create a new directory in the `shared/src` folder.
+   Choose the path `androidUnitTest/kotlin` from the list provided by the IDE:

    ![Creating Android test directory](create-android-test-dir.png){width=350}